 Transient transfection is often used to perform reporter assays.
 We have advocated using a dual-reporter system for decades to normalize the data obtained and gain a clearer understanding of your results.
 The experimental reporter should vary with treatment and the control reporter should vary little with treatment.
 The control reporter thus serves as a marker to help you understand the relative activity of your experimental reporter.
+The bioluminescent Dual-Luciferase® method allows for sequential detection of the second reporter in a single sample providing a simple two-step normalization method.
 Here are seven ways in which dual-reporter assays help you avoid misinterpreting results.

 Simply comparing the ratio of the experimental to the control reporter can resolve differences in:

 Number of Cells/Well: When manually pipeting cells into a 96-well plate, there is always a chance of having variable numbers of cells in each well.
 This variation is cell number will affect the experimental and control reporters equally, so the ratio of experimental:control reporter activity will eliminate false interpretation of the experimental data–whether it affects an entire row or column on the plate or individual wells.

 Transfection Efficiency: The variations in transfection efficiency will equally affect both the experimental and control reporters so the ratio of activity in dual-reporter assays will normalize the data.